softchris/golang-book/03-projects/03-create-shared-module/README.md

    git init
    ```

-1. Create the repo at GitHub.
+1. Create the repo on GitHub.

 1. Make you do at least one commit: